JAremko/ctl-api-example/README.md

 docker-compose up
 ```

-The server will be accessible on port `8085`, and the client can be accessed by opening your web browser and navigating to `localhost:8086`.
+The Go server will be accessible on port `8085`, and the client can be accessed by opening your web browser and navigating to `localhost:8086`.

 ### Interaction with the Thermal Camera

-The server code will upgrade the HTTP connection to a WebSocket connection and listen for incoming commands defined in the `thermalcamera.proto` file.
+The Go server code will upgrade the HTTP connection to a WebSocket connection and listen for incoming commands defined in the `thermalcamera.proto` file.
 It will also handle commands to adjust the thermal camera's settings, such as zoom level and color scheme.

 ### Synchronized Views